ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-12-15-meeting-some-germans.md

 Tanja and Andre met while they were both traveling.
 When they became a couple she "moved" into his "apartment": a big camper van based on a Mercedes-Benz Vario.
 Together with two dogs they live in Andre's Vario and use Tanja's smaller van for day trips into cities and so on.

 Andre is probably well-known in the German van scene.
 He runs a [blog](https://www.amumot.de/blog/) that offers a lot of useful information about solar systems for camper vans.
 His website was very helpful for me when I picked the components for [my solar system]({% post_url 2017-03-06-ordering-my-solar-system %}).
-He has been living in a camper vans for about six years and turned his experiences into a business.
+He has been living in camper vans for about six years and turned his experiences into a business.
 In his [online shop](https://www.amumot-shop.de/), he sells everything you need to operate your van with solar power.

 We spent three relaxed days together with our vans parked next to each other.